 - (1) The president-and-director presides over the meeting of the Board of Directors, and makes efforts so that frank, lively, and constructive discussions are conducted. - (2) Agendas to be submitted to the meeting of the Board of Directors are discussed in advance at the meetings listed below held five days prior to the meeting of the Board of Directors as a general rule.
-Issues are summarized, points at issue are extracted, and additional materials are prepared for the deliberation of the Board of Directors: - Pre-Board meeting discussion (agendas for arbitrary decision of the Board of Directors under laws and regulations, etc. and matters regarding exercise of voting rights on agendas of the General Meeting of Shareholders by each of the Group companies) - (to be discussed by Directors concurrently serving as Executive Officers, and Executive Officers in relation to the agendas; as observers by full-time Audit & Supervisory Board Members); and - (ii) Management meeting (of the matters regarding business execution of the Company, matters stipulated by the Company as matters to be resolved at the meeting of the Board of Directors) (to be discussed by all Executive Officers including Directors concurrently serving as Executive Officers; as observers by full-time Audit & Supervisory Board Members). - (3) Directors concurrently serving as Executive Officers share the result of the preliminary discussion set forth in the preceding paragraph with Outside Directors and part-time Audit & Supervisory Board Members prior to the meeting of the Board of Directors to reinforce the deliberation of agendas at the meeting of the Board of Directors. - (4) The Board of Directors determines the schedules of the regular meetings of the Board of Directors held on a monthly basis and extraordinary meetings of the Board of Directors for account closing held on a quarterly basis at the beginning of each fiscal year, and notifies each of Directors/Audit & Supervisory Board Members of such schedules.
+Issues are summarized, points at issue are extracted, and additional materials are prepared for the deliberation of the Board of Directors: - Pre-Board meeting discussion (agendas for arbitrary decision of the Board of Directors under laws and regulations, etc. and matters regarding exercise of voting rights on agendas of the General Meeting of Shareholders by each of the Group companies)

+(to be discussed by Executive Directors, full-time Audit & Supervisory Board Members, and Executive Officer in charge of the administrative department; Non-Executive Directors and part-time Audit & Supervisory Board Members as observers); and

+- (ii) Management meeting (of the matters regarding business execution of the Company, matters stipulated by the Company as matters to be resolved at the meeting of the Board of Directors) (to be discussed by Executive Officers appointed by the President and CEO; Non-Executive Directors and Audit & Supervisory Board Members as observers). - (3) Executive Directors share the result of the preliminary discussion set forth in the preceding paragraph with Non-Executive Directors and part-time Audit & Supervisory Board Members who did not observe the respective meetings, prior to the meeting of the Board of Directors to reinforce the deliberation of agendas at the meeting of the Board of Directors. - (4) The Board of Directors determines the schedules of the regular meetings of the Board of Directors held on a monthly basis and extraordinary meetings of the Board of Directors for account closing held on a quarterly basis at the beginning of each fiscal year, and notifies each of Directors/Audit & Supervisory Board Members of such schedules.